Diego Costa: Botafogo

+Grêmio

+On 8 February 2024, Costa signed for Grêmio on a free transfer.
+On 2 March, he made his debut and scored his first goal for in a 4–1 win against Guarany in the Campeonato Gaúcho.
+He would score in the quarter-finals of the Campeonato Gaúcho in a 2–1 win against Grêmio Esportivo.

+On 6 April, he would score in the Campeonato Gaúcho final second-leg in a 3–1 win against Juventude.

+On 14 April, he would make his league debut in a 2–1 loss against Vasco da Gama, where he would suffer a muscle injury.
+On 27 April, he would receive a last minute red card in a 1–0 loss against Bahia.

+On 8 June 2024, he would suffer an injury in a 1–1 draw against Estudiantes in the Copa Libertadores, however, he would gain an assist.
+His hamstring injury would last for two months.

+On 7 August, he would return through a substitution in a 0–0 draw against Corinthians in the Copa do Brasil.
+It would go to penalties, resulting in a 3–0 loss on penalties with Grêmio not scoring any of their penalties.

+He would fully return in a 2–0 loss against Bahia on 17 August, before suffering another injury two days later.

+He would leave the club on 1 January 2025 when his contract expired.
+He would only make 26 appearances and 8 goals during a one-year spell.

 International career

 Brazil

 On 5 March 2013, Costa was called up to the Brazil national team by head coach Luiz Felipe Scolari for friendlies with Italy in Geneva and Russia in London, both taking place late in that month.
 He made his debut in the first match on 21 March, replacing Fred midway through the second half of the 2–2 draw.
 Four days later at Stamford Bridge, he replaced Kaká for the last 12 minutes of a 1–1 draw with Russia.

 Request to change teams

 In September 2013, the Royal Spanish Football Federation made an official request to FIFA for permission to call up Costa for the Spain national team.
 He had been granted Spanish nationality in July.
-FIFA regulations currently permit players with more than one nationality to represent a second country if, like Costa, he had only represented his first country in friendly matches.
+FIFA regulations currently permit players with more than one nationality to represent a second country if, like Costa, they had only represented their first country in friendly matches.

 On 29 October 2013, Costa declared that he wished to play international football for Spain, sending a letter to the Brazilian Football Confederation (CBF).
 Following the news, Scolari commented, "A Brazilian player who refuses to wear the shirt of the Brazilian national team and compete in a World Cup in your country is automatically withdrawn.
 He is turning his back on a dream of millions, to represent our national team, the five-time champions in a World Cup in Brazil."